abel-framework/ABEL/README.md

 ## Installation with pip
 1. Clone the repository to a local folder
-2. Edit the file abel/config.py.
-In particular, you'll need to install HiPACE and tell it where it is located; ABEL needs the "tools" python module in their source folder.
-3. In your target python environment, run `pip install path-to-ABEL` where `path-to-ABEL` is where you have cloned ABEL to.
+2. In your target python environment, run `pip install path-to-ABEL` where `path-to-ABEL` is where you have cloned ABEL to.
    If you want to be able to modify ABEL without uninstalling and reinstalling, you can run `pip install -e path-to-abel`, and the `abel` folder in your local clone will effectively be put into your `$PYTHONPATH`.